Contentify/Contentify/readme.md

 > NOTE: The demo website is running with Contentify 1.0.

-### Support
+### Support & Updates

 You can get support via GitHub's [issue](https://github.com/Contentify/Contentify/issues) section or via e-mail.

-Contentify 1.x and 2.x both have long term support that includes bugfixes.
+Both Contentify 1.x and 2.x have long term support (LTS) that includes bugfixes.
+Our version strategy is partially dependent on the release strategy of the underlying framework, Laravel.

 ### Contribution